jzhoulab/quasildr/README.md

 ## Install

-You can install with `conda install -c main -c conda-forge -c bioconda quasildr` or with `pip install quasildr`.
+You can install with `pip install quasildr` (or  with `conda install -c main -c conda-forge -c bioconda quasildr`).
 You can also clone the respository and install with `git clone https://github.com/jzthree/quasildr; cd quasildr; python setup.py install`.

 ## Quick Start